bheimbu/evolutionary_ecology/docs/source/first_week.rst

   🔍 Take your time to observe oribatid mites and their characteristic movements and bodies.
 Write down three to five features (morphological and/or behavioural) of three living oribatid mites you observe.
 Remember, a character is everything you can observe.
 What type of defense strategy do the different oribatids display?
 Save your notes, we will use them later in this course.
 It may be helpful to make drawings or sketches of the observed species to more easily distinguish morphotypes based on certain character(s).

 .. note::
-  **At the end of the day, you will be able to recognize the most relevant morphological characters to...**
+  **By the end of the day, you will be able to identify the most relevant morphological characteristics to distinguish oribatid mites and classify them into appropriate groups.**
-    - separate oribatid mites from other mites
+    - Differentiate oribatid mites from other mite species.
-    - sort oribatid mites into major groups
+    - Classify oribatid mites into major groups.
-    - sort oribatid mite species into groups of morphotypes
+    - Group oribatid mite species based on distinct morphotypes.
-    - determine oribatid mites to genus, and maybe to species level.
+    - Identify oribatid mites to the genus level, and potentially to the species level.

 Tasks of the Day
 ^^^^^^^^^^^^^^^^